Bitcoin Plunges, Taking Other Cryptocurrencies With It | Benzinga

 - Simple profit-taking also is likely playing a part, given the highs that came following the listing of Coinbase Global Inc (NASDAQ:COIN) last week.
 Bitcoin broke past $64,000 on Wednesday, the day of Coinbase's listing.

-- Dogecoin also is down from its record high of about 44 cents on Friday, now standing at $0.303 as of publication time, a drop of 16.7% in the last 24 hours.
+- Dogecoin also is down from its record high of about 44 cents on Friday, now standing at $0.303 as of publication time, though it has since rebounded in the past 24 hours.

+- The drop also comes upon news of Coinbase insiders selling off shares right after Wednesday's listing.

 Learn more: How to Buy Bitcoin (BTC)